 - biological material (e.g. cells, tissue, culture media) known or suspected to contain human, animal or plant pathogens,

 - machines or equipment known to or suspected of containing any of the above (e.g. equipment with radiation or mercury sources).

-A University Shuttle Transport Form can be found at the Shuttle Transport Form.
-It must be completed by the initiator of the shipment and securely attached to any package traveling on the shuttle.
+The University Shuttle Transport Form must be completed by the initiator of the shipment and securely attached to any package traveling on the shuttle.
 All information requested on the form must be provided.
 Any questions regarding the suitability of materials for transport on the University Shuttle must be directed to the Safety Department of the campus initiating the transport.
 (Hershey, 717-531-7297; University Park, 814-865-6391)

 Any hazardous materials that do not meet the above requirements must be shipped via commercial carrier using appropriate packaging and shipping guidelines.
 At University Park, refer to SY-34 - Hazardous Material Shipping for additional information.
 At Hershey Medical Center, refer to Safety Program Manual policy HM-16SPM.